-Check out the top 20 grain elevators in Alberta to photograph.
+Also check out the top 20 grain elevators in Alberta to photograph listed under the map.
 These elevators are judged on how interesting they are to a photographer based on original logos, appearance and environment.
 I started shooting grain elevators in Alberta in 2001 just as they increased the frequency of demolition and painting over logos.

 Acadia Valley – Has a Wheat Pool logo and is now a museum.